EmotionCognitionLab/gazepoint-psychophysio-demo/README.md

 The eye-tracker should be placed on a table about 20 cm in front of the fixation point.
 The subject should sit about 80 cm in front of the fixation cross and 60 cm in front of the eye-tracker.
 Acceptable operating distance between the participant and the eye-tracker is 50 cm to 80 cm.

 ## Usage
 Run GazepointDemo_menu.mlapp to launch the main menu.
-Select from the list of experiments that you want to run.
+Select the experiment you want to run from the list:

 ![Main Menu](AppFiles/MainMenu.PNG)

 ### Sounds App